usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 If the nonce used to generate the authenticator output is based on a real-time clock, the nonce SHALL be changed at least once every 2 minutes.
 The OTP value associated with a given nonce SHALL be accepted only once.

-A memorized secret used by the authenticator for activation SHALL be a randomly-chosen numeric secret at least 6 decimal digits in length or other memorized secret of comparable complexity as described in [Section 5.1.1.2](#memsecretver) and SHALL be rate limited as specified in [Section 5.2.2](#throttle).
+Any memorized secret used by the authenticator for activation SHALL be a randomly-chosen numeric secret at least 6 decimal digits in length or other memorized secret meeting the requirements of [Section 5.1.1.2](#memsecretver) and SHALL be rate limited as specified in [Section 5.2.2](#throttle).
 A biometric activation factor SHALL meet the requirements of [Section 5.2.3](#biometric_use), including limits on the number of consecutive authentication failures.

-The unencrypted secret key and activation secret or biometric sample (and any biometric data derived from the biometric sample such as a probe produced through signal processing) SHALL be zeroized immediately after a password has been generated.
+The unencrypted key and activation secret or biometric sample — and any biometric data derived from the biometric sample such as a probe produced through signal processing — SHALL be zeroized immediately after an OTP has been generated.

 #### 5.1.5.2 Multi-Factor OTP Verifiers